Table of Contents

 What causes blepharospasm?

 Blepharospasm is caused by abnormal brain function in the part of your brain that controls muscles.
 Doctors aren’t sure why this happens.
 Symptoms can be triggered by something as minor as stress and being overly tired.
-Or it could be triggered by a neurological condition.
-Such conditions would include Tourette’s syndrome or Parkinson’s disease.
+Or they could be triggered by a neurological condition.
+Such conditions would include Tourette syndrome or Parkinson’s disease.
 Some medicines can make blepharospasm worse.
 Be sure to tell your doctor about any medicines you are taking.

 How is blepharospasm diagnosed?

-Your doctor will examine you and ask you about your symptoms.
+Your doctor will examine you and ask about your symptoms.
 He or she will ask you about your medical history.
-If he or she suspects your eyelid twitching is caused by anything more than stress or being tired, your doctor may refer you to a specialist for a neurological exam.
-Such an exam might include imaging tests of your brain and eyes, such as X-ray, magnetic resonance imaging (MRI), or computed tomography (CT) scans.
+If he or she suspects your eyelid twitching is caused by anything more than stress or being tired, they may refer you to a specialist for a neurological exam.
+Such an exam might include imaging tests of your brain and eyes.
+These could include X-ray, magnetic resonance imaging (MRI), or computed tomography (CT) scans.
 These scans allow doctors to look inside your body.